-The two books I can wholeheartedly recommend are. . .
+The three books I can wholeheartedly recommend are. . .

 This book is chock full of good practice problems.
 The problems are grouped by subject.
 Struggling with prime factorization?
 Turn to that section for plenty of practice.
 (Each problem is fully explained.)

 Or get the kindle version.
 After all, you’ll have to do all your work on scratch paper during the actual GRE.
 Might as well start practicing now.